Chronic pain and addiction have a complicated relationship.

 Patients who discuss pain with their health care providers are sometimes seen as suspicious because of the public’s perception of opioid addiction today.
 The media’s coverage of the subject does little good to patients with legitimate pain concerns.

-In 2007, Purdue Pharma — the company behind OxyContin, Percocet, and Vicodin — was found guilty of misleading doctors and patients about the habit-forming potential of their medication.
+In 2007, Purdue Pharma — the company behind OxyContin, Percocet, and Vicodin — were found guilty of misleading doctors and patients about the habit-forming potential of their medication.

 As of 2015, more than one out of three Americans had been prescribed an opioid.
 This means that many people who were given opioids to deal with chronic pain ended up addicted to the drugs.